1. Include a Phone icon button next to your menu icon for quick communication.

-I really had a hard time trying to design mobile first a couple years ago when mobile traffic was at 15-20% on many sites I worked on.
+I really had a hard time trying to design mobile first a couple of years ago when mobile traffic was at 15-20% on many sites I worked on.
 It seems more reasonable now with mobile traffic often averaging 30% and higher.
 But still, guess what?
 Desktop is still bigger than mobile for most, so don’t neglect the desktop site.
 In the end mobile isn’t killing desktop, it’s growing but desktop traffic is staying pretty steady.

 6. Don’t have separate content for non-mobile, and mobile users, as this is bad for SEO, and can frustrate your visitors who expect to not get a truncated version.

 Perhaps you’re well aware but people don’t want a website without all of your content on your phones and tablets, they want the whole thing.
 They want their cake and to eat it too.
-Just 5 years ago, many people had mobile websites that gave people the high-level 10 second version, but people were frustrated with the crusty half version of the website.
-Also Google cares about consistency in your content on mobile and desktop.
+Just 5 years ago, many people had mobile websites that gave people the high-level 10-second version, but people were frustrated with the crusty half version of the website.
+Also, Google cares about consistency in your content on mobile and desktop.

 7. K.I.S.S. – Keep it simple stupid.

 Even if you just have to keep this in mind when creating your desktop version, it will help when you get to mobile.
 I actually do suggest designers tackle some websites from a mobile perspective until they understand that things have to be simple.
-I suppose I’m circling back, but the prioritization that the mobile-first idea requires you to confront, helps keep everything dead simple.
-This is why flat design and veritical scrolling sites with less content in each section have gained popularity.
+I suppose I’m circling back, but the prioritization that the mobile-first idea requires you to confront helps keep everything dead simple.
+This is why flat design and vertical scrolling sites with less content in each section have gained popularity.

 8. Don’t be afraid to use iconography.

-Always consider that the icon should be pretty self-explanatory to the visitor, but use these where you can, so that you quickly draw the visitors eye to an action.
+Always consider that the icon should be pretty self-explanatory to the visitor, but use these where you can, so that you quickly draw the visitor’s eye to an action.
 A phone icon of course is a great example, an envelope for ‘send us a message,’ three bars for ‘menu.’
 This doesn’t mean that you can’t include text along with the icon, it’s just another opportunity to draw the eye and give people quick clues to function.

-Google will call you on this, as it’s site speed tool gives you a rating on User experience as well as site speed.
+Google will call you on this, as its site speed tool gives you a rating on User experience as well as site speed.
 The adult finger they suggest can get at a button that 48 CSS pixels by 48 CSS pixels.
 So you’re buttons should be this size.
-In the same vein, lists where the items are super close together might cause you to tap the wrong one by accident.
-So not only is it good for your visitors to follow this modern mobile convention, but Google will possibly show you further down in the rankings if your website doesn’t size clickable list items and buttons correctly for ease-of-use.
+In the same vein lists, where the items are super close together, might cause you to tap the wrong one by accident.
+So not only is it good for your visitors to follow this modern mobile convention, but Google will possibly show you further down in the rankings if your website doesn’t size clickable list items and buttons correctly for ease of use.

-10. Make sure your key call to action is still clickable on mobile without scrolling, but allow the story to enfold vertically.
+10. Make sure your key call to action is still clickable on mobile without scrolling, but allow the story to unfold vertically.
 Give them one more call to action at the end of the page.